thesagarsutar/origami/key-precedences.md

 ![](/assets/alucobonddesignboom04.jpg)

 ---

 #### The EcoHelmet

 #### ![](/assets/_92472150_dyson3.jpg)

-The EcoHelmet is designed for people who use bike-sharing schemes and might not always have a helmet with them.
+The EcoHelmet is designed for people who use bike-sharing schemes and might not always have a helmet with them.The EcoHelmet is recyclable and foldable.
+The helmet uses a honeycomb structure to protect the head which, according to Ms Shiffer, is "incredibly good at absorbing impact".

 [^1]: Studio Ayaskan: Growth \([https://www.ayaskan.com/growth](https://www.ayaskan.com/growth%29%29\)